Revealing Unresolved White Dwarf-Main Sequence Binaries using Gaia DR3 and GALEX I. A Volume limited study of 100 pc: Data Selection and Characterization

-In \autoref{sed}, we show the SEDs of two well-fitted WD--MS binaries.
-Observed fluxes in different filters are represented as Cyan points with blue error bars.
-The asterisks symbols denote bad photometric data points and orange triangle denotes upper-limit flux value in the W4 band in ALLWISE obsevations, and these data points are not included in the fit.
+In \autoref{sed}, we show the SEDs of two well-fitted WDMS binaries.
+Observed fluxes in different filters are represented as cyan points with blue error bars.
+The asterisks symbols denote bad photometric data points with artifacts or upper-limit flux values, and these data points are not included in the fit.
 The black and grey spectra represent the best-fit WD and MS models to the observed SEDs, respectively.
 The combined model fluxes in the respective filters are represented by red points and linked with a red dashed line.
 The best-fitted parameters for WD and MS are noted in the legend. \gaia\ DR3 source ID, $\chired$, Vgf, Vgf$_b$, and A$_V$ values are also noted at the top of each plot. $f_{residue}$ values in respective bands are shown in the bottom panel of each plot.
 The match between the cyan and red points, and $ f_{residue} $ of less than 50\% in all the bands indicate goodness of fits based to our criteria.
-However, after visual inspection of all the well-fitted 608 SEDs, we notice that some SEDs show either the presence of significant excess flux in all the photometric bands in NIR region (as shown in the left panel of \autoref{badfit}), or only a couple of points used to fit the MS part of the SEDs (as shown in the right panel of \autoref{badfit}), or UV part is fitted with MS SED model while the optical-NIR regions is fitted with WD SED model which leads to hotter temperature for MS compared its WD companion.
-We further exclude 12 such sources from well-fitted SEDs catalog due to one of the above reasons.
+However, after visual inspection of all the well-fitted 361 SEDs, we notice that in some SEDs either UV part is fitted with MS SED model while the optical-NIR regions is fitted with WD SED model which leads to hotter temperature for MS companion compared to WD (as shown in the left panel of \autoref{badfit}), or temperature difference between the MS and WD component is a few 100 K which is comparable to error in temperature, or only a couple of points used to fit the MS part of the SEDs (as shown in the right panel of \autoref{badfit}), or over-fitted the photometric bands in NIR region.
+We further exclude 14 such sources from well-fitted SEDs catalog due to one of the above reasons.
 The right panel of \autoref{badfit} demonstrate a perfect example on the importance to the inclusion of NIR data in the SED analysis for proper estimation of parameters.
-Therefore, we finally catalog 596 candidate WD--MS binaries with well-fitted SEDs.
-The catalog of 596 candidates is available online with the following information: \gaia\ DR3 and GALEX IDs, stellar parameters, and the values of $\chired$, Vgf$_b$, and $ f_{residue} $ in the NUV band.
-A representative part of the catalog is presented in \autoref{tab:source_table}.
-We also provide the catalog of 417 badly-fitted candidates in online containing their positions, \gaia\ -DR3 and GALEX IDS.
-SEDs of all the well-fitted WD--MS binary candidates as well as badly fitted candidates are also available online.